Jacques Tits

-Jacques Tits (/fr/) (12 August 1930 – 5 December 2021) was a Belgian-born French mathematician who worked on group theory and incidence geometry.
+Jacques Tits (/fr/; 12 August 1930 – 5 December 2021) was a Belgian-born French mathematician who worked on group theory and incidence geometry.
 He introduced Tits buildings, the Tits alternative, the Tits group, and the Tits metric.

 Early life and education

-Tits was born in Uccle, Belgium to Léon Tits, a professor, and Lousia André.
+Tits was born in Uccle, Belgium to Léon Tits, a professor, and Louisa André.
 Jacques attended the Athénée of Uccle and the Free University of Brussels.
 His thesis advisor was Paul Libois, and Tits graduated with his doctorate in 1950 with the dissertation Généralisation des groupes projectifs basés sur la notion de transitivité.

 Career

 Tits held professorships at the Free University of Brussels (now split into the Université libre de Bruxelles and the Vrije Universiteit Brussel) (1962–1964), the University of Bonn (1964–1974) and the Collège de France in Paris, until becoming emeritus in 2000.
 He changed his citizenship to French in 1974 in order to teach at the Collège de France, which at that point required French citizenship.
 Because Belgian nationality law did not allow dual nationality at the time, he renounced his Belgian citizenship.

 Tits was an "honorary" member of the Nicolas Bourbaki group; as such, he helped popularize H.S.M.
 Coxeter's work, introducing terms such as Coxeter number, Coxeter group, and Coxeter graph.